Derby 10k

-The Derby 10k is an annual 10 kilometre road running event held in Derby, UK in April, organised by the Derby County Community Trust.
+The Derby 10k is an annual 10 kilometre road running event held in Derby, UK, in April, organised by the Derby County Community Trust.

 Over 3,000 runners take part in the race, which starts outside Pride Park Stadium, the home of Derby County F.C.

 The course then loops around the Pride Park estate before heading over the Station Approach flyover and into Derby City Centre.

 It continues through the city centre along St Peter's Street and Irongate and then heads out along Full St, Derwent St, Darwin Place, Eastgate and Chequers Rd before returning to the finish at Pride Park Stadium.

 In 2012, a 3k Wheelchair race was held for the first time with the race won by local athlete Phil Hogg.
 A full 10k wheelchair race was held in 2014, which was again won by Phil Hogg.

 The 2020 race was cancelled due to the COVID-19 outbreak.
 The 2021 event was switched to the autumn with the race held on 17 October 2021.

-In 2016 Ryan Tingle in his first attempt at the Derby 10k was photographed wearing a rather fetching headband to keep the sweat out of his eyes.